towshif/towshif.github.io/docs/04.Organizing-Reporting/markdown_publishing.md

 ## Start a new mkdocs project in project root directory
 To initialise a project with mkdocs, just run the following command from the root directory of your repository:

-    mkdocs new        # initialize 'mkdocs.yml' and docs/ directory
+    mkdocs new        # initialize 'mkdocs.yml' and docs/ in current directory

+    # OR create a mkdocs projects `myproject` with 'mkdocs.yml' and 'docs/' initialized
+    mkdocs new myProject

 You will see there are two new items created in out project root directory (.)